 ― Esther Hicks, The Law of Attraction: The Basics of the Teachings of Abraham

-I am all about #fuckthescale.
+This speaks so much to why I am all about #fuckthescale.
 Seeing a number, particularly when it is not a number we are happy with, puts us right back into feeling inadequate, imperfect, unworthy, unfit, etc etc. It takes us to a dark place where often we cannot get out of.
-“If you are feeling fat, you cannot attract thin”.
-Or strength if you feel weak.
+“If you are feeling fat, you cannot attract thin’.
+Or strong if you feel weak.
 Or muscles if you feel flabby.
+You get the idea.

 We can become so fixated on a number on a scale and let it define how we feel about ourselves and our confidence.
 It has for me in the past.
 I would weigh myself incessantly.
 It did not matter how much I was squatting or how many pull-ups I could string together.
 I would see the number and instantaneously feet fat and out of shape.